-The resumption of classical performances at the Greek Theatre of Syracuse after the Great War and the Spanish epidemic.
+The resumption of classical plays at the Greek Theatre of Syracuse after the Great War and the Spanish epidemic.

 Multimedia exhibition by Fondazione Istituto Nazionale del Drama Antico, curated by Marina Valensise and supervised by Davide Livermore

-They are black and white photos that reproduce a historical spectacle through the actors of the Varini-Berti-Masi company, the poses of the Coephoras, with the choruses entrusted to the young girls of Syracuse, the images of the sets and the costumes by Duilio Cambellotti.
-They testify of an extraordinary enterprise born from the energy and the farsightedness of a group of patrons of Syracuse gathered around the brothers Filippo and Mario Tommaso Gargallo of Castel Lentini, who personally contributed to the rebirth of the Greek Theatre and to the production of shows en plein air among the ruins of the famous monument of the VII century B.C., sculpted in the limestone rock of the Colle Temenite.
+They are black and white photos reproducing an historical show through the actors of the Varini-Berti-Masi company, the poses of the Libation bearers, with the choruses entrusted to the young girls of Syracuse, the images of the sets and the costumes by Duilio Cambellotti.
+They testify to an extraordinary venture born from the energy and the farsightedness of a group of patrons of Syracuse gathered around the brothers Filippo and Mario Tommaso Gargallo from Castel Lentini, who personally contributed to the rebirth of the Greek Theatre and to the production of shows en plein air among the ruins of the famous monument of the VII century B.C., carved in the limestone rock of the Temenite hill.

-A first section is dedicated to the protagonists of the enterprise: the count Mario Tommaso Gargallo of Castel Lentini; the archaeologist Paolo Orsi; the Greek scholar Et-tore Romagnoli, until 1928 artistic director of the classical representations at the Greek Theatre; the composer Giuseppe Mulè, author of the music and of the choruses of the Coefore inspired to the Greek nòmoi that had survived according to Alberto Favara in the Sicilian popular songs; the artist Duilio Cambellotti, author of the scenographies and of the costumes.
-Particular attention is dedicated to the production of the show of one hundred years ago that saw involved the teachers and the students of the local School of Art applied to the Industry for the execution of the sketches of Cambellotti, the tailors and the costume designers as Manrico Bonetti of Pado-va, and the actors of the Company Varini-Berti-Masi.
+The first section is dedicated to the protagonists of the venture: Count Mario Tommaso Gargallo from Castel Lentini; the archaeologist Paolo Orsi; the Greek scholar Ettore Romagnoli, who was the artistic director of the classical plays at the Greek Theatre until 1928; the composer Giuseppe Mulè, author of the music and of the choruses of the Libation bearers, inspired to the Greek nòmoi that had survived according to Alberto Favara in the Sicilian popular songs; the artist Duilio Cambellotti, author of the scenographies and of the costumes.
+A special attention is dedicated to the production of the show of one hundred years ago that involved the teachers and the students of the local School of Art applied to the industry for the execution of the sketches of Cambellotti, the tailors and the costume designers as Manrico Bonetti from Padova, and the actors of the Company Varini-Berti-Masi.

-The path of the exhibition ends with “Spazio del Tempo” (Space of Time), in the setting conceived and realized by Carmelo Iocolano, where the visitor can immerse himself in the atmosphere of the Greek Theatre of a hundred years ago.
-On a screen at 180 degrees will see projected a video made by Alain Parroni, who thanks to augmented reality puts in motion the images of Angelo Maltese, returns the color to the scenes and costumes of Duilio Cambel-lotti, gives voice to the interpreters with the recording of the verses of Aeschylus translated by Romagnoli, and music and chorus by Giuseppe Mulè, interpreted by students and teachers of the Academy of Art of Ancient Drama, under the direction of the master Marco Podda.
+The exhibition path ends with “Spazio del Tempo” (Space of Time), in the setting conceived and realized by Carmelo Iocolano, where visitors can immerse themselves in the atmosphere of the Greek Theatre of a hundred years ago.
+On a 180 degrees screen they will watch a video by Alain Parroni, that thanks to augmented reality puts Angelo Maltese’s images in motion, restores the color to Duilio Cambellotti’s scenes and costumes, gives voice to the interpreters with the recording of Aeschylus’s verses translated by Romagnoli, and of the music and choruses by Giuseppe Mulè, interpreted by students and teachers of the Academy of Art of Ancient Drama, under the direction of master Marco Podda.

-The preparation of the exhibition has been supervised by Davide Livermore.
+The set-up of the exhibition has been supervised by Davide Livermore.